 Marketing authorisation holders and pharmaceutical companies are required to fill certain positions at their companies with employees who have precisely defined qualifications.
 One of these positions is the QPPV, who is responsible for the constant monitoring of drug safety.
 Companies are also responsible for naming an information officer, who ensures that the information contained in summaries of product characteristics and advertising complies with the information outlined in the marketing authorisation documents.
 And then there is the Qualified Person or QP, who is responsible for compliance with pharmaceutical regulations regarding manufacturing, testing and release.
 Some of these people even need to be available 24/7, resulting in staffing challenges for companies.

-We shoulder the responsibility that comes along with these legal requirements in accordance with Directives 2001/83/EC (Medicinal Products for Human Use) and 93/42/EEC (Medical Devices Directive; MDD).
+We shoulder the responsibility that comes along with these legal requirements in accordance with Directives 2001/83/EC (Medicinal Products for Human Use) and Medical Devices Regulations.
 Short term – to fill in for staff on holiday/PTO leave or to bridge the gap left behind when employees leave the company – or long term.

 Diapharm goes one step further: on request, we will take direct responsibility for medicinal products by acting in a number of roles, including “releasing manufacturer” for medicinal products and investigational medicinal products.
 Diapharm’s QPs can take care of batch release and/or EU import release.
 A number of different kinds of companies take advantage of this service, including: